One way to find a great dentist is to ask friends for recommendations.

 during which the dentist will replace free of charge work that proves to

 be defective.
-Bear in mind, of course, that any warranty will be subject
+Bear in mind, of course, that any warranty is subject to

-to reasonable wear and tear and that a crown might not be covered, for
+reasonable wear and tear, and that a crown might not be covered, for example,

-If you need a specialists treatment, you might check whether the specialist
+If you need a specialists treatment, check whether the specialist has

-has been board certified by the appropriate dental specialty board, for
+been board certified by the appropriate dental specialty board, for example,

-example, the American Board of Endodontics.
-Certification indicates that
+the American Board of Endodontics.
+Certification indicates that the specialist

-the specialist at some time took advanced training and passed a difficult
+at some time took advanced training and passed a difficult exam; some boards

 At least as important as any other information will be your own judgment,